InterCooperative-Network/icn-v2/ICN_DEMO_README.md

 # ICN Federation Demo

-This is a simplified demo that shows the key features of the Interoperable Compute Network (ICN) federation system.
+This is a simplified demo that shows the key features of the (ICN) federation system.

 ## Prerequisites